koenderks/aRtsy/cran-comments.md

 ## This is a submission for version 0.1.0
-This is ggart version 0.1.0.
+This is aRtsy version 0.1.0.
 In this version I have:

 * Added the initial four functions.